itstrangvu/trangs/content/blog/on-design-leadership.md

 ### Create a sense of belonging

 A great leader fosters a sense of belonging within the team.
 We held regular design sessions to discuss specific design-related topics, encouraging each designer to share their insights, opinions, and ideas.

+## Learn about business

+It is crucial to learn the business & its politics: how the organization makes money, how designer roles contribute to that, and how to get others to see that.

+Part of why so many design-adjacent roles are struggling is because market conditions (e.g., higher interest rates, over-hiring during the pandemic, etc.) shifted emphasis from growth to profitability.
+If the role isn't seen to contribute to the bottom line, it won't be around long.

+Alas, many designers aren't used to thinking in these terms.
+I hear from many who seem to think that 'user centricity' is self-evidently desirable.
+As a result, they can't make convincing business arguments for their role.

+Know how your work impacts business metrics.

 ## Communication is key